riddhikapse/dbtvault-scalefree-docs/docs/index.md

-# Welcome to dbtvault!
+# Welcome to dbtvault-scalefree!
+dbtvault-scalefree is an enhanced version of [dbtvault](https://dbtvault.readthedocs.io/en/latest/) to fit the Data Vault 2.0 definitions by [Scalefree International GmbH](https://www.scalefree.com).

-dbtvault is a dbt package that generates & executes the ETL you need to build a Data Vault 2.0 Data Warehouse.
+dbtvault-scalefree a dbt package that generates & executes the ETL you need to build a Data Vault 2.0 Data Warehouse.

 !!!
 Note
     You need to be running dbt to use the package.
 If needed, you can find get more guidance